 (A bit off topic: but check this amazing video of a Barnacle Goose gosling that jumps from 400 feet up, that's a 40 story drop, lands on jagged rocks, and tumbles down the cliff.
 Spoiler, but perhaps necessary since otherwise it's hard to watch: the gosling survives!
 This is normal for them.)

 Nest box location

 Wild wood ducks will nest up to a mile away from water.
 But they prefer to be close since a long overland trek can be hazardous for the ducklings.
 They also will use nest boxes that are on posts out in the water.
 The main benefit of boxes built over water (or in a dead tree out in a lake that has risen) is that this eliminates predators such as raccoons and cats.
-Raccoons will take duck eggs and ducklings, and a large racoon will even pull the mother duck out of the nest if it can reach her.
-To keep raccoons from climbing up to the nest boxes, the poles have large cone shaped metal barriers.
+To help keep raccoons from climbing up to a nest box on land, the pole should have a large cone shaped metal barrier.

 The cameras in the wood duck nest boxes are made by Amcrest, model IP2M-841B.
 They are HD pan/tilt cameras, which is sometimes kind of nice in the nest boxes since I can pan them up to the doorway when the ducklings are jumping.
 I also set up one of these cameras outside the nest box on the day when the ducklings jump from the nest.
 Some of the video from outside and many of the still images are taken with a Panasonic DMC-FZ1000 camera.